-

 Contrabass and subcontrabassoon height comparison

 Despite its larger size, the ergonomics of the subcontrabassoon have been designed to be as similar to the contrabassoon as possible.
-The bocal angle, bocal height, bocal projection, end pin adjustment, and vertical hand playing positions will all be identical to a standard contrabassoon.
-However, unlike the contrabassoon and bassoon, the subcontrabassoon’s left-hand keywork will be contained on a single joint and a second handrest will therefore be provided for comfort.
+The bocal angle, bocal height, bocal projection, and vertical hand playing positions will all be identical to a standard contrabassoon.

 In short, if you can play the contrabassoon, you will be able to play the subcontrabassoon.